toviyahw/toviyahw/README.md

 * Applying formatting and design best practices to create appealing, user-friendly visuals.
 * Capturing relationships in visuals to communicate data insights.
 * Design calculated fields, parameters, and filters to customize data views and enhance analysis.
-* Creating interactive and insightful dashboards by connecting .
+* Creating interactive and insightful dashboards.

 **PostgreSQL:**
 * Creating ER Diagrams to plan and structure efficient database systems.